lgp1999/blockchain/README.md

 ### How To Interact With API

 #### Start server
-Run 5 instances on different ports, all should be up and running
+Run 5 instances on different ports, all should be up and running<br>
 > npm run node_1 <br>
 > npm run node_2 <br>
 > npm run node_3 <br>